-During FY2021, no whistle-blowing reports were received and reported to the AC Chairman or the Company Secretary or the designated officer.
+During FY2022, no whistle-blowing reports were received and reported to the AC Chairman or the Company Secretary or the designated officer via the channel set out in the WP Policy.

-The procedures for whistle-blowing are disseminated to new employees as part of their orientation training, with the contact information of the AC Chairman or the Company Secretary or the designated officer provided therein.
+The procedures for whistleblowing are disseminated to new employees as part of their orientation training, with the contact information of the AC Chairman or the Company Secretary or the designated officer provided therein.